| Visions and Strategies for Sustainable Community

 residents will easily be able to do exchanges with people in

+other locations.
 If we examine the creation of conscious

 community from a business point of view, we see that we are talking